EQUIP: Power Edition

 - How would I get my messaging right and use social media?

-Will there be networking opportunities for attendees at the EQUIP: Power Edition and EQUIP: Politics in Colour event?
+Will there be networking opportunities for workshop attendees?
 Is ongoing support available?

 Yes!
 We encourage all attendees to network with one another in the break sessions at the training workshops.
 This is a great way to start building your political network.